 Example: A Lance Corporal (E-3) with 3 years and 6 months Time in Service wants to know his base pay.

-This number may seem low, especially after taxes, but remember that non-taxable allowances make up the other half of a service member's compensation.
+that non-taxable allowances make up the other half of a service member's compensation.

 Service members deployed to a Combat Zone receive a Tax Exclusion, meaning they do not pay taxes on their salary while in the combat zone.

 Current special pays include hazard pay, incentive pays, foreign language proficiency, and more.